 As I write this, another application back to CCRC is under way.
 Tony Stock might not be with us but his fight goes on.

 In September 2011 I was a witness to an unusual reunion at Bristol Temple Meads Railway Station between the former solicitor-general Vera Baird QC, Glyn Maddocks and a 72-year-old pensioner called Tony Stock.
 The last time the three of them were together was 15 years ago at the Royal Courts of Justice for the ill-fated 1996 appeal.
+By Jon Robins, from the closing chapter of The First Miscarriage of Justice.

 I was there for two reasons.
 I was going to interview Baird and Maddocks together with a third lawyer called Emily Bolton from the anti-death penalty charity Reprieve for the Guardian.
 We were at the university to discuss a brand new initiative called the Centre for Criminal Appeals, a lawyer-led project to investigate alleged miscarriages of justice cases.